Geonkick-Synthesizer/geonkick/README.md

 ##### Building on Windows

 To build on Windows, there is a need to install MSYS2/UCRT64 and follow the same steps as mentioned above.
-Alternatively, you can refer to the 'Building' step in the file .github/workflows/windows.yml of Geonkick repository.

 ## Documentation